import Image from ‘@theme/IdealImage’

 tar --extract --preserve-permissions --file stage3-*.tar.xz --xattrs-include='*.*' --numeric-owner

-By default, binary packages are stored in /var/cache/binpkgs/
+By default, binary packages are stored in /var/cache/binpkgs/.
+Being a binary

 package host means exposing this directory to other device(s) (the target in